This undergraduate program improves studio practice and develops critical and creative thinking skills by examining core

 positions in museums and galleries.
 Critical thinking skills attained through undergraduate art history programs also create career opportunities in marketing, finance, journalism and education fields.

 At the culmination of the Art History program, students write an in-depth twenty page senior thesis exploring a topic related to art since 1900.
 Students work closely with an advisor throughout the research and writing process and, upon completion of your thesis, participate in an oral defense before a faculty committee.

-View the complete list of Studio Arts / Art History Emphasis Course Descriptions
+View the complete list of Art History Course Descriptions